ydcnanhe/Imbalanced-Data-Clustering-using-Equilibrium-K-Means/README.md

 He Yudong, [Imbalanced Data Clustering Using Equilibrium K-Means](https://arxiv.org/abs/2402.14490v3), arXiv, 2024.

-A Python package "sklekmeans" that implement euilibrium k-means compatible with sklearn has been released.
+A Python package "sklekmeans" that implement euilibrium k-means, whose API is compatible with sklearn estimator, has been released.
 Check the [repo](https://github.com/ydcnanhe/sklearn-ekmeans) or [doc](https://ydcnanhe.github.io/sklearn-ekmeans/) or [PyPI project page](https://pypi.org/project/sklekmeans/) for more details.

 # Equilibrium K-Means: A K-Means-type Clustering Algorithm for Imbalanced Data
 ## The objective of EKM: